This course is open for applications.

 There are many opportunities to engage with Bristol's culture and fascinating history.
 We have strong links with Bristol's museums, galleries and archives, including M Shed, Watershed, the Arnos Vale Cemetery Trust and the National Trust.

-In your third year, you could negotiate a work placement with a local cultural provider, spending six months gaining real-world skills, experience and contacts
+In your third year, you could negotiate a work placement with a local cultural provider, spending six months gaining real-world skills, experience and contacts.
+There are shorter placement opportunities too, and projects with heritage organisations.

 What can I do with a history degree?